What I Learnt Teaching Agile Software Architecture

 Technical infrastructure with environments, computers, processors, topologies.
 Mapping of (software) building blocks to infrastructure elements.

-Infrastructure as code document the infrastructure and the solution deployment.
+Infrastructure as code documents the infrastructure and the solution deployment.
 Usually deployment diagrams are useless.

 Cross Cutting Concepts